-While bubble gum cigars almost always stuck to this basic design, other forms of candy cigarettes tried to offer additional features such as a thin layer of powdered sugar that was placed between candy and wrapper.
-This hole enabled children to blow air through a cigar, producing the fake smoke on the far end of the stick.
-Some of the bubble gum cigars (and, in general, other candy cigarettes) sometimes can be found with their tip with red color.
+While bubble gum cigars almost always stuck to this basic design, other forms of candy cigarettes tried to offer additional features, such as a thin layer of powdered sugar that was placed between the candy and wrapper.
+This hole enabled children to blow air through a cigar, producing fake smoke on the far end of the stick.
+Some bubble gum cigars (and, in general, other candy cigarettes) can sometimes be found with red color tips.
 This coloring was there to look like the fake cigarettes were lit.

 Since this type of sweet confectionery promotes harmful health items to kids, opponents of bubble gum cigarettes were numerous from the moment they started becoming popular worldwide.
 The pressure from the public and several commissioned examinations of their impact on kids (none with conclusive results) caused bubble gum cigarettes to become much more regulated than other candy products.
 In many countries, modern gum cigars have specific markings and warning signs on their packaging.
 Their promotion is limited, and the final design of the edible product has to fit with the rules (or standard practices).
 For example, bubble gum cigarettes with red-colored tips are rare because manufacturers do not want to emulate cigar designs so much for fear of causing a public reaction from parents.

-Even now, candy cigars of all types are getting an almost constant negative reputation from the public.
+Even now, candy cigars of all types are getting a constant negative reputation from the public.
 Parents do not want their kids to get attached to the candies that promote items or substances dangerous to health.